 This page explains the features in the Admin Panel, which you can access by clicking your username and selecting Admin.

-You’ll only be able to access these features if you’re a PW platform administrator.
+You’ll only be able to access these features if you’re an ACTIVATE platform administrator.

 When you navigate to the Admin Panel, you’ll see Platform Settings by default.
 This tab displays essential information about your organization’s version of the platform.

-You can also manage Maintenace Mode from this tab.
-While this mode is enabled, only admins will be able to start and stop resources.
+While Maintenance Mode is enabled, only admins will be able to start and stop resources.

 The platform will remain in maintenance mode until you deactivate it.